eram/freeze-mutate/readme.md

         // don't freeze in ctor! ctor is called as part of mutation.
     }

+    // IfreezeMutate.freeze - interface
-    // IfreezeMutate.freeze - function is called during freeze()
+    // the function is called during freeze()
-    // 'this' object and its object properties should be frozen freeze(): void {
+    // 'this' object and all object properties should be frozen in the function. freeze(): void {
         Object.freeze(this);
         Object.freeze(this.created);
     }

+    // IfreezeMutate.merge - interface
-    // IfreezeMutate.merge - function is called 2-3 times during mutate() to construct
-    // the returned object.
-    merge(todo: Partial<Todo>): Readonly<Todo> {
+    // the function is called 2-3 times during mutate() to construct the returned object. merge(todo: Partial<Todo>): Readonly<Todo> {

         const todo2 = new Todo({